sbrzt/sirius/data_model/development/08/informal-competency-questions.md

 CQ_8.4

 ### Question
-What are the values of the dimensions observed by the evaluation observations observing the heritage asset `:baptistery` during the evaluation activity?
+What are the priority levels and acceptance levels observed by the evaluation observations observing the heritage asset `:baptistery` during the evaluation activity?

 ### Expected outcome
 List of: `observation`, `priority_level`, `acceptance_level`